Eigenstate Thermalization in the Two-Site SYK and SYK Chain Models: Overview

-Eq. \eqref{result11} shows that the infinite time average values of the observables are equal to their thermal average values, and Eq. \eqref{flucSmall} guarantees that fluctuations around those thermal average values are exponentially small for most of the times.
+Eq. \eqref{result11} demonstrates that the infinite time average values of the observables coincide with their thermal averages, while Eq. \eqref{flucSmall} guarantees that fluctuations around these thermal average values are exponentially small for most of the time.